Club León: History

-In a match against Club America on May 9, 1946, Florencio Caffaratti accidentally touched an electrical wire after scoring a goal.
+In a match against América on May 9, 1946, Florencio Caffaratti accidentally touched an electrical wire after scoring a goal.
 Alfonso Montemayor rescued him.
 Subsequently, Caffaratti gave a gold coin to Montemayor with the inscription: "In appreciation of Montemayor by F. Caffaratti."

 1947–48

-When José María Casullo coached Club León, the greens lost seven times, three of them against Atlas Gold.
+When José María Casullo coached Club León, the greens lost seven times, three of them against Atlas.
 The team tied at 36 points with the Jalisco Gold at first place.
 Jalisco Gold broke the tie with a score of 2–0.

 1948–49

 Club León defeated Asturias 2–0 with goals by Adalberto López to prevent a tie with Atlas and Guadalajara who remained a point, and Leon became the first to win the tournament campeonísimo cup after defeating Atlante 3–0 on August 14, 1949.

 1951–52

 Club León switched coaches to Antonio López Herranz.
 Antonio Carbajal joined the team with the return of Marcos Aurelio, Sergio Bravo, and Saturnino Martínez.
 The team played against a Guadalajara team coached by José María Casullo.
 León won both games of the year with scores of 1–0.
 In the penultimate round, León lost to Guadalajara by 1 point.

 In the following season, the team remained in third place at 27 points.
-For the 1953–54 season it finished eighth with 21 points.
+For the 1953–54, season it finished in eighth place with 21 points.